virtual-labs/exp-adsorption-of-acetic-acid-iitk/experiment/aim.md

-To determine the order of the reaction and rate of the reaction
+To determine the parameters for adsorption of acetic acid on Charcoal